cujojs/rest/README.md

 - Safari (5, 6, iOS 4-6, should work in earlier versions)
 - Opera (11, 12, should work in earlier versions)

-Specific browser test are provided by [Travis CI](https://travis-ci.org/s2js/rest) and [Sauce Labs' Open Sauce Plan](https://saucelabs.com/opensource).
-You can see [specific browser test results](https://saucelabs.com/u/s2js-rest), although odds are they do not reference this specific release/branch/commit.
+Specific browser test are provided by [Travis CI](https://travis-ci.org/cujojs/rest) and [Sauce Labs' Open Sauce Plan](https://saucelabs.com/opensource).
+You can see [specific browser test results](https://saucelabs.com/u/cujojs-rest), although odds are they do not reference this specific release/branch/commit.

 Getting Started
 ---------------

-Rest can be installed via [npm](https://npmjs.org/), [Bower](http://twitter.github.com/bower/), or from source.
+rest.js can be installed via [npm](https://npmjs.org/), [Bower](http://twitter.github.com/bower/), or from source.

 To install without source: